The Food Web is Complex – From Microorganisms to People

 The praying mantis egg sac winters on the stem of a perennial plant or a shrub.
 When it hatches in the spring there will be up to 300 new baby praying mantids.
 But they have many predators so only about one/fifth of them will survive.
 Praying mantis will eat anything, even grasshoppers and crickets, also any beneficial insects or other praying mantis that crosses their path.
 But they are voracious eaters and will take care of insect problems in no time.

 Having insect partners on your farm means you have to maintain or create habitat for them.
 On a no-till or strip-till farm, you can create buffers of native wildflowers and grasses that give both beneficial insects and birds a home.
 Although you may lose some farmland to buffers you will gain profitability.
 Gill et al. conducted a study on beneficial insects and buffer strips.
-Their conclusion was:

 Giving beneficial insects a home on your farm means you have to consider your insecticide protocol.
 Consider how much you could save in time, farm soil compaction, fuel costs, and soil health if you let insects work for you.

-Can Insects Get Out of Control?
+Can Insects Get Out Of Control?

 Relying on Mother Nature and the natural food web is key.
 In other words, birds would be the natural insect control system.
 Insects are all that bluebirds, swallows, woodpeckers, nuthatches, and purple martins eat.
 And not only birds eat insects, but a single bat can eat 1,000 insects in an evening.
 If it’s a nursing mother, it can eat as many as 4,000 insects.